gaiyejumo/cloud-resume-challenge/README.md

-# To deploy code from your GitHub repository to an Amazon S3 bucket, you have a few options.
-Let’s explore them:
+# To deploy code from your GitHub repository to an Amazon S3 bucket.
 # DeployHQ:
 DeployHQ is a service that streamlines the deployment process.
 Here’s how you can set it up:
 Create a new project in DeployHQ, specifying your GitHub repository.